entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 resource that requires a database.
 Many customers may, however, have existing infrastructure for their databases which they may want to leverage.
 The EntandoDatabaseService custom resource allows customers to deploy a Service that points to an external database.
-When deploying one of the Entando Custom Resources that require a database, the Entando Operator will look for EntandoDatabases in the same namespace, and if it finds one with the same `spec.dbms` setting as the database required by the custom resource, it will create a dedicated schema/username/password combination for the custom resource and point the deployment emanating from Custom Resources to this external database.
+When deploying one of the Entando Custom Resources that require a database, the Entando Operator will look for EntandoDatabases in the same namespace.
+If it finds one with the same `spec.dbms` setting as the database required by the custom resource, it will create a dedicated schema/username/password combination for the custom resource and point the deployment emanating from Custom Resources to this external database.